Jury asks court to hear recordings of Elizabeth Holmes speaking with investors on third full day of deliberations

 Elizabeth Holmes finishes testifying after spending days trying to convince the jury she acted in good faith

 Theranos and Holmes were once seen as successful examples of Silicon Valley ingenuity, as the company claimed it could run hundreds of blood tests from just a few drops of blood drawn from a patient’s fingertip.
-But the company came crashing down following media and regulatory investigations, which showed that the Theranos technology was more limited than the company let on.
+But the company came crashing down after media and regulatory investigations, which showed that the Theranos technology was more limited than the company had let on.